A Tour of Our Cathedral

 Two of the Chapels are dedicated to Christ’s saving mercy.
 Images of the Crucfixion scene and of the Sacred Heart of Jesus and reproductions of the Divine Mercy of Christ and of Rembrandt’s ‘Return of the Prodigal Son’ illustrate Christ’s forgiving love and compassion for us.

-THE CHAPELS OF THE FAITH IN CANADA
+THE CHAPELS OF THE ROOTS OF FAITH IN CANADA

 St. Joseph, Canada’s Patron, the Holy Canadian Martyrs who first preached the Gospel in our land and St. Kateri Tekakwitha, the first Aboriginal native born North American to be declared a Saint, are all depicted in our two ‘Faith in Canada’ Chapels.